pierr3/afv-native/README.md

 It explictly is written to work with:
 * Win32 x86_64 compiled using MSVC
 * amd64 Linux compiled using gcc
-* Macos compiled using apple-clang.
+* macOs compiled using apple-clang.

 Previously, AFV-Native assumed x86/x64, but the rise of compiler autovectorisation means that we don't need to explicitly optimise for those